Thank you.

 It doesn't work.

-Better to do that 20 minutes a day than to spend it shopping.
+Better to do that 20 minutes a day than to spend it shopping,

 But whatever,

-I'm talking about your whole life.
+I'm talking about your whole life,

-Not a part of your life.
+Not a part of your life,

 Not homework.

-To put your whole life on the line for unconditional love.
+Put your whole life on the line.

 Not to practice or cultivate.